-2.9 Wiring RS-232 Console Cable
+2.8 Wiring RS-232 Console Cable

-Westermo attaches one RS-232 DB-9 to RJ-45 cable in the box.
-Connect the DB-9 connector to the COM port of your PC, open Terminal tool and set up serial settings to 9600, N,8,1.
-(Baud Rate: 9600 / Parity: None / Data Bit: 8 / Stop Bit: 1) Then you can access the CLI interface using the console cable.
+The switch attaches one RS-232 DB-9 to RJ-45 cable in the box.
+Connect the RJ-45 connector to the COM port of your PC, open Terminal tool and set up serial settings to 9600, N,8,1.
+(Baud Rate: 9600 / Parity: None / Data Bit: 8 / Stop Bit: 1) Then you can access the CLI interface using console cable.

-Note: If you have lost the cable, please contact your sales office or follow the pin assignment to buy/make a new one.
+Note: If you have lost the cable, please contact your local sales or follow the pin assignment to buy/make a new one.
 The pin assignment spec is listed in the appendix.

-2.10 DIN-Rail Mounting Installation
+2.9 DIN-Rail Mounting Installation

-The DIN-Rail clip is already attached to the switch when packaged.
-If the DIN-Rail clip is not screwed on the switch, follow the instructions and the figure below to attach the DIN-Rail clip to the switch.
+The DIN-Rail clip is already attached to the Switch when packaged.
+If the DIN-Rail clip is not screwed on the Switch, follow the instructions and the figure below to attach the DIN-Rail clip to the switch.

-- 1. Use the screws to attach DIN-Rail clip to the rear panel. - 2.
+- 1. Use the screws to attach DIN-Rail clip to the real panel - 2.
 To remove DIN-Rail clip, reverse step 1.

-Follow the steps below to mount the switch on a DIN-Rail track:
+Follow the steps below to mount to the switch on a DIN-Rail track:

-1. First, insert the upper end of the DIN-Rail clip into the back of the DIN-Rail track from its upper side.
+1. First, insert the upper end of DIN-Rail clip into the back of the DIN-Rail track from its upper side.